dfurtado/dataclass-csv/README.md

 ### Fields metadata

-It is important to note that the `dateformat` decorator will define the date format that will be used to parse date to all properties in the class.
-Now there are situations where the data in a CSV file contains two or more columns with date values in different formats.
-It is possible to set a format specific for every property using the `dataclasses.field`.
-Let's say that we now have a CSV file with the following contents:
+It’s important to note that the dateformat decorator defines the date format used to parse all datetime properties in a dataclass.

+However, CSV files may sometimes contain multiple date columns with different formats.
+In these cases, you can assign a format specific to each property by using dataclasses.field.

+For example, consider the following CSV file:

 ```text
 name,email,birthday, create_date
 Edit,edit@test.com,2018/11/23,2018/11/23 10:43
 ```

-As you can see the `create_date` contains time information as well.
+As you can see, the `create_date` column includes time information.

-The `dataclass` User can be defined like this:
+The `User` dataclass can be defined as follows:

 ```python
 from dataclasses import dataclass, field